Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

-For graphene-coated alumina (Fig. \ref{fig:surfaces}c), we take into account the inherent lattice mismatch between the hexagonal unit cells of graphene and $\alpha-$Al$_{2}$O$_{3}$ (0001).
-This mismatch induces interfacial strain~\cite{Acharya_gr_alumina_big_ACSanm2025}, which prevents the formation of a perfectly flat, commensurate interface and instead promotes spontaneous wrinkling and corrugation of the graphene layer, as observed in experimental and theoretical studies of defect-dependent morphology~\cite{thiemann_defect-dependent_2021,leyssale2014}.
-To mitigate artificial strain and achieve a more physically realistic interface, we adopt a strategy of rotating the graphene lattice and alumina surface, and identifying a common supercell that minimizes the strain on graphene cell~\cite{lazic_2015}.
-This approach enables us to model a sufficiently representative, low-strain interface without imposing unrealistic constraints on the graphene geometry.
-Details about the interface generation are discussed in Sec.~S1 of SM.
-Nitrogen molecules are initially positioned approximately 12 $\mathring{A}$ above the topmost surface layer of each slab (Fig.~\ref{fig:surfaces}).
-This distance exceeds the cutoff radius of the interatomic potential that model the GSI, ensuring that molecules begin their trajectories in free space, initially unaffected by van der Waals (vdW) attraction.
-This setup allows for a clean initialization of the collision event, consistent with the methodology employed in prior MD studies of gas-surface scattering~\cite{andric_2018,thoudam_2024}.
-Interatomic potentials are selected based on the specific material system: For the graphite slab, the AIREBO~\cite{stuart_2000} potential is used to describe C–C bonding and long-range dispersion interactions.
-For the $\alpha-$Al$_{2}$O$_{3}$ slab, the many-body Vashishta~\cite{vashishta_2008} potential is employed to accurately capture the complex ionic and covalent interactions within the oxide lattice.
-The graphene–alumina interaction is modeled using a pairwise Lennard-Jones (LJ) potential to represent the weak, dispersion-dominated vdW forces~\cite{dou_2024}.
-As nitrogen (N$_{2}$) is the dominant constituent of air (78\% by mole fraction), we consider it a good proxy to study the effect of air drag; the inclusion of oxygen and water is left to future studies.
-N$_{2}$ is modeled as a rigid diatomic molecule and vibrational degrees of freedom are frozen using the SHAKE~\cite{Shake} algorithm to constrain the bond length at its equilibrium value (1.0976 $\mathring{A}$).
+As N$_{2}$ is the dominant constituent of air (78\% by mole fraction), it is a good proxy to study the effect of air drag; the inclusion of oxygen and water is left to future studies.
+N$_{2}$ is modeled as a rigid diatomic molecule and vibrational degrees of freedom are frozen using the SHAKE~\cite{Shake} algorithm to constrain the bond length at its equilibrium value (1.0976 \AA).
 This approximation is well justified for the temperature range considered in this work is below 2000 K and nitrogen molecules remain in the vibrational ground state, while rotational-translational energy exchange dominates the GSI dynamics.
 The intermolecular potentials governing GSI are selected based on the substrate: for N$_{2}$ interacting with graphite or graphene, the LJ potential is employed, as validated in prior molecular beam and MD studies of N$_{2}$–carbon systems~\cite{yamanishi_1999, andric_2018}, while for N$_{2}$ interacting with $\alpha-$Al$_{2}$O$_{3}$ (0001) we use the Morse potential, consistent with recent simulations of N$_{2}$–alumina scattering in noncontinuum regimes~\cite{thoudam_2024}.
 A key aspect of this work is the use of two complementary MD protocols targeting distinct physical regimes of gas–surface collisions.
-The first protocol mimics molecular gas beam experiments, in which a collimated beam of N$_{2}$ molecules impinges on the surface at fixed incidence angles and velocities (Fig.~\ref{fig:angular_distribution}).
+The first protocol mimics molecular gas beam experiments, in which a collimated beam of N$_{2}$ molecules impinges on the surface at fixed incidence angles and velocities (Fig.~\ref{fig:angular_distribution} and Fig. S3 in SM).

 We perform molecular gas beam scattering simulations for nitrogen molecules impinging on graphite, bare $\alpha-$Al$_{2}$O$_{3}$ (0001), and graphene-coated $\alpha-$Al$_{2}$O$_{3}$ (0001) surfaces.
 This enables us to validate our simulation framework, particularly the accuracy of GSI potentials, against established experimental and theoretical benchmarks for graphite\textemdash a system extensively studied in both beam experiments and MD studies~\cite{andric_2018, mehta_2018, mehta_2017}.
 While prior studies have reported discrepancies between some numerical predictions and experimental angular distributions for graphite, our primary objective here is not to achieve perfect quantitative agreement with experiment.
 Instead, we aim to elucidate qualitative behavior and relative trends in scattering across different surface types, with particular emphasis on isolating the respective impacts of structural defects and temperature.